Zoning Study 2020 - 2023

 Tree Preservation Ordinance

-The City of Wayzata is currently reviewing the Tree Preservation Ordinance (TPO) §936 and §710.
-The goal of this review is to determine if any changes are necessary to the Ordinance to protect, preserve, and enhance the natural environment of the community.
+The City of Wayzata has reviewed and published the updated Tree Preservation Ordinance (TPO) §936 and §710.
+The goal of the review was to determine if any changes are necessary to the Ordinance to protect, preserve, and enhance the natural environment of the community.
 Community meetings were conducted to review the TPO on July 12, 2021 and October 28, 2021.
 A survey was also open to the public from August 26 to October 5 that elicited 69 responses.
+The Zoning Task Force and Planning Commission reviewed the TPO and it was ultimately approved by the City Council in October, 2022.